generalui/pivotaltracker/README.md

 In addition to this, for ease of use, type coersion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*

-Because of this, the possible range of data types allowed for the value of any given property is considerably limited.

 Here are the basics of how type coersion is applied:

 1. Regardless of Pivotal-specified data type, the following values, when passed into object property setters, are always defaulted to null: